Key takeaways

 Bookkeeping and Ledgers

-Use maker checker for entries and edits, post monthly close sign off notes, keep an audit trail for all journal changes, run integrity checks for outliers.
+Use maker‑checker for entries and edits.
+Post monthly close sign off notes.
+Keep an immutable audit trail for all journal changes and ledger entry modifications.
+Run integrity checks for outliers.

 Reconciliations